 The FTC is the government body responsible for regulating credit repair companies.
-The FTC may not go after the credit repair company based on your complaint alone, but if they receive enough complaints about a particular company, they’ll launch an investigation and may even sue the company, force them to give up their profits, required them to pay the consumers they've scammed, and even force the business to close.
+The FTC may not go after the credit repair company based on your complaint alone, but if they receive enough complaints about a particular company, they’ll launch an investigation and may even sue the company, force them to give up their profits, require them to pay the consumers they've scammed, and even force the business to close.

 Report the company to your state Attorney General.